statsig-io/docs/docs/statsig-warehouse-native/guides/pulse.md

 Confidence intervals are reported at the selected significance level (95% by default).
 In a typical two-sided Z-test, we show the confidence interval as +/- 1.96 \* standard error.

 Winsorization will be applied based on metric-level settings.
 This caps extreme outlier values to reduce their impact on experiment results.
 CUPED (regression adjustment) is applied by default, with an easy toggle to see non-CUPED results if desired.
-Sequential testing, Bonferonni Corrections for multiple comparisons and controlling family-wise error rates, and Bayesian analysis are available in the settings page.
+Sequential testing, bonferroni corrections for multiple comparisons and controlling family-wise error rates, and Bayesian analysis are available in the settings page.

 ![Scorecard](https://user-images.githubusercontent.com/102695539/264087011-46725b31-6064-4cd4-806b-d8db119e0e9b.png)

 ## Health Checks

-In the diagnostics tab, the results of Statsitical and Data Quality checks are available.
+In the diagnostics tab, the results of Statistical and Data Quality checks are available.
 These include:

 - The status of Jobs.
 Here you can also see and copy the SQL that was run for every step of the Pulse analysis
 - Exposures are balanced between group.
 This uses a chi-squared test to detect if there is a meaningful difference between the group populations and the expected split.